kammillam/fiesta/README.md

 		This method preprocesses the documents and extracts features from the preprocessed text.

-		Parameters
+		Parameters:
-			document_collection (str, list or file directory): document collection to extract the features of language_of_documents (str): (default „en“) language of the document collection preprocessing_only (bool): (default False) if True returns only preprocessed documents
+			document_collection (str, list or file directory): document collection to extract the features of
+			language_of_documents (str): (default „en“) language of the document collection preprocessing_only (bool): (default False) if True returns only preprocessed documents
 		Returns: list of preprocessed documents or DataFrame with matrix of token counts, tf-idf representation of the document collection and preprocessed documents.
 		Return type: list or pandas.core.frame.DataFrame

 * _fiesta.automatic.preparation.select_features (document_collection_cat1, document_collection_cat2 = None):